philipturner/swift-colab/README.md

 In another browser tab, open one of the tutorials.
 Click `Edit > Select all cells` in the menu bar.
 Every cell should turn blue.
 Press `Ctrl + C` (Chrome OS, Windows) or `Cmd + C` (macOS, iPadOS) to copy the cells.
 Switch back to the original Colab notebook.
 Click the last cell, then press `Cmd/Ctrl + V`.
 Every cell from the tutorial should appear in the notebook that is compiling S4TF.

 When experiencing the tutorial for the first time, run each cell one-by-one.
 To run all of them at once, click the first code cell of the tutorial.
 Then, go to `Runtime > Run after`.
+If you are lucky, the cells can be deleted with `Edit > Undo insert X cells`.
+Otherwise, select all cells and press Backspace or Delete to start over from scratch.
+Then, copy the contents of the S4TF test notebook.

-> I'm testing an idea of reusing the same session across multiple notebooks, avoiding the 2 minutes of recompiling S4TF.
-Solution: delete all the cells in one notebook, then copy/paste all cells from another notebook. (show how to select all the cells in menu bar) - `Edit > Select all cells` -> Cmd/Ctrl + C -> `Edit > Select all cells` -> Cmd/Ctrl + V
+Finally, go to `Runtime > Restart runtime`.
+Rerun the cell that installs TensorFlow and PythonKit, which should take 2 seconds to execute.
+Repeat the process outlined above and proceed with the second tutorial.

 In the table below, "Compatible Swift Versions" lists whether each notebook runs under the latest release or development toolchain.
 - Release = 5.6.2 Release